runter-vom-mattenwagen/js-browsertasks/README.md

 2. A new window will open containing the task manager interface.
 3. Start creating, editing, and managing your tasks.
 4. Click on category to check/uncheck priority of task.
-5. Click on icon right to headline to open the import/export dialog
+5. Click on icon right to heading to open the import/export dialog

 ## Development Details